Gilad Cohen: Deputy Director General for Asia and Pacific Division

 From October 2017 to 2021, Cohen served as the Head of Asia and Pacific Division.

 During this term Cohen was the highest ranking Israeli official to visit Bhutan and was responsible for the efforts towards establishing diplomatic relations between Israel and Bhutan in 2020.
 He also contributed in reaching to a Free Trade Agreement with South Korea in 2021.
 As DDG for Asia and the Pacific, Cohen designed and led the "Israel Looks East" policy which channels the Israeli foreign policy more towards Asia & the Pacific and resulted in numerous bilateral agreements i.e. the Free Trade Agreement signed with South Korea in 2021.

 Ambassador to Japan

 On June 20, 2021, the Israeli government approved Cohen’s appointment as the Ambassador of Israel to Japan.
 He took office in October of the same year.
 On November 5, he called on General Shunji Izutsu, Chief of Staff, Japan Air Self-Defense Force, and they formally shared the importance of strengthening bilateral defense cooperation and exchanges.

 Cohen presented his letter of credence to Emperor Naruhito on November 25, 2021.

+On 2 August 2024, the Nagasaki city government announced that Cohen would not be invited to the ceremony marking the 79th anniversary of the atomic bombing of Nagasaki due to concerns over potential protests related to the Gaza war.
+In response, the ambassadors of the United States and the United Kingdom chose not to attend the event on 9 August and sent lower-ranked diplomats instead.
+The ambassadors of Russia and Belarus were also not invited to the ceremony, while the Palestinian ambassador was invited.